 The Koala Fuel company, organized in this city during the last summer, is still anxiously looking for some word from its decamping secretary, J. W. Wilson, who left suddenly between two days with something over \$7,000 of the company's money.
-Several people who purchased stock from Wilson are now purchased stock from Wilson are how suing the company for the money they invested and the possibility is that the company may disband as a result.
+Several people who purchased stock from Wilson are now purchased stock from Wilson are now suing the company for the money they invested and the possibility is that the company may disband as a result.
 Wil-son carried things with a high hand while here.
-He was a good talker and to dispose of the stock used the names of prominent business men who were induced to baceme officers of the cominduced to become officers of the com pany.
+He was a good talker and to dispose of the stock used the names of prominent business men who were of prominent business men who were induced to become officers of the com-pany.
 He did not turn a cent from his sales into the treasury and when he piled up about \$7,000 he left for pasfures new.
-The company located Wil-son in a little Pennsylvania town and immediately sent a message to the sher-
+The company located Wilson in a little Pennsylvania town and immediately sent a message to the sher-